Idan Toklomati

-Idan Gorno Toklomati (עידן גורנו; born 9 August 2004) is an Israeli professional footballer who plays as a forward or winger for Major League Soccer club Charlotte FC and the Israel national team.
+Idan Toklomati-Jorno (עידן טוקלומטי-ג'ורנו; born 9 August 2004) is an Israeli professional footballer who plays as a forward or winger for Major League Soccer club Charlotte FC and the Israel national team.

 Early life

 Toklomati was born in Netanya, Israel.
-His father, Tony Toklomety, is a Beninese former professional footballer who played for Maccabi Netanya and the Benin national football team.
-His mother, Iris Gorno, is an Israeli journalist.
+His father Tony Toklomety is a Beninese former professional footballer who played for Maccabi Netanya and the Benin national football team; whereas his mother Iris Gorno is an Israeli Jewish journalist.

 Toklomati began his career in 2012, at eight years old, joining the youth setup of Beitar Nes Tubruk in his hometown of Netanya.
 In 2021, Toklomati switched to the youth side of Maccabi Petah Tikva, where he finished his youth career.

 Club career

 Maccabi Petah Tikva

 Toklomati made his senior debut for Maccabi Petah Tikva on 23 April 2022, in a 0–4 loss against Hapoel Nof HaGalil in the Israeli Premier League.

 Charlotte FC

 On 21 August 2024, Toklomati joined MLS club Charlotte FC, initially playing for their MLS Next Pro reserve side Crown Legacy FC.
 He scored three goals in three MLS Next Pro games, and was promoted to the first team squad in September 2024, signing a first team contract until 2027, with a club option for 2028.
 Toklomati scored his first career hat-trick on 13 September 2025 in a 3–0 victory against Inter Miami.